-Some types of permitted development allow people to extend their home, while others allow for the change of one use to another.
+Some types of Permitted Development rights allow people to extend their home, while others allow for the change of one use to another.
 There is often a requirement for ‘prior approval’ for development carried out under permitted development.
 Because of their technical nature, it can be hard to navigate what does and doesn’t sit within a Permitted Development scheme.
 That’s why having an expert on board is always very useful..

-What are Your Permitted Development Rights?
+What Are Your PD Rights?